chetachiezikeuzor/cMenu-Plugin/README.md

 ### Status: This plugin is now available in Obsidian plugin store

 cMenu is a plugin that adds a minimal and user friendly text editor modal for a smoother writing/editing experience ✍🏽.
-This plugin makes text editing easier for those that don't wish to configure a multitude of hotkeys.
+This plugin makes text editing and firing commands easier for those that don't wish to configure a multitude of hotkeys.

 ## Demo